AdamJeddy/Code-Doc-Gen/documentation.md

 - **get_diff_since_commit**: Returns the diff of changes since the provided commit.
 - **get_structured_git_diff**: Parses git diff into structured categories: added, modified, deleted files.
 - **get_repo_overview**: Provides an overview of the repository structure and contents.
-- **run_agent**: Initializes and invokes the agent to generate or update documentation.
+- **run_agent**: Initializes and runs the agent to generate or update documentation.

 ### doc_gen.py